Skip advert

 Verdict – is the Kia EV3 a good car?

-Kia is moving away from producing electric versions of its petrol and hybrid cars, instead creating a range of EVs from the ground up, such as the EV6 and EV9.
-The latest piece of the puzzle is the Kia EV3, and it’s a mighty important one, because the small SUV class it slots into accounts for a big slice of European new car sales.
-The boxy EV3 instantly makes a good impression with cool looks and much of the same interior tech from the far pricier EV9.
-Its range of up to 372 miles is impressive too, and its cabin is roomy for the car’s size.
+The boxy Kia EV3 instantly makes a good impression with cool looks and much of the same interior tech from the far pricier EV9.
+Its range of up to 375 miles is impressive too, and its cabin is roomy for the car’s size.
 There aren’t many negatives, but performance is only lukewarm and charging speeds aren’t as lightning-quick as those of Kia’s poshest EVs.

 Kia EV3 models, specs and alternatives

-The Kia EV3 is likely to prove even more popular, because it sits in the heart of the small SUV class, making it an all-electric equivalent to the top-selling Kia Sportage without actually replacing that model or being quite as big.
-With five seats and a decently sized boot, the EV3 should be a hit with British families and give rivals like the Volvo EX30, Cupra Born and Renault Megane E-Tech stiff competition.
+The Kia EV3 is likely to prove a popular model – with five seats and a decently sized boot, the EV3 should be a hit with British families and give rivals like the Volvo EX30Skoda Elroq and Renault Megane E-Tech stiff competition.

 Buyers get the option of two battery sizes and three trim levels from launch, with prices starting from £33k for the Air trim with a 58kWh battery.
 This can be upgraded to an 81kWh battery for £3,000, while the GT-Line and GT-Line S trims get the bigger battery as standard, costing around £39k and £43k respectively.
 It’s also anticipated that a dual-motor version with more performance will arrive at a later date.

-More important is the driving range, which is up to 267 miles for the small battery and 372 miles for the 81kWh.
+More important is the driving range, which is up to 270 miles for the small battery and 375 miles for the 81kWh.
+What impressed us even more was how close we got to that official range in our test car.
 Charging speeds are pretty good, but you don’t get the same ultra-fast charging found in pricier Kia models, so speeds peak at 128kW here.
-That’s still good for a 10 to 80% refill in around 30 minutes.
+That’s still good for a 10 to 80% recharge in around 30 minutes.

 Range, charging & running costs

 UK buyers will likely be happy to see two battery sizes offered in the Kia EV3 – after all, its relatively small size means plenty of urban drivers will likely be happy with the smaller 52kWh capacity and the £3,000 saving it brings.
-Its official range figure of 267 miles is hardly paltry anyway, and it’s pretty quick to charge back up.
+Its official range figure of 270 miles is hardly paltry anyway, and it’s pretty quick to charge back up, but if you want an even more usable range the larger battery offers up to 375 miles on a charge.
 It's also worth noting that Kia has a good reputation for making EVs that can realistically hit their claimed range figures.

 If you do want to travel further afield often, the 81kWh battery is large by class standards, dwarfing the likes of the 54kWh battery in the Peugeot E-2008.
 The Volvo EX30 comes with 51kWh or 69kWh battery sizes, so it’s also a bit behind the Kia in this respect.